The origin of Sonidos Secretos

 Sonidos Secretos is one of my favorite speaking activities.
 Believe it or not, it is an activity I designed based on a request from a student.
-She had seen a funny clip on Jimmy Fallon’s show (The Whisper Challenge), and asked if I could make a similar game for our class.
-We played right there and then in class, an impromptu round with two students in the front of the room.
-She and her friend volunteered to be our guinea pigs.
-It was so fun and silly that I went home that night and created the template and instructions, so that all students could participate the next time we played.
+She had seen a funny clip on a TV show and asked if I could make a similar game for our class.
+We played right there and then in class, an impromptu round with two students in the front of the room and I used a small whiteboard standing behind the pair of students.
+It was so fun and silly that I went home that night and created the template and instructions, so that all students could participate the next time we played!

 This activity provides a low-pressure repetitive speaking opportunity for students.

 Students sit in pairs (groups of 3 are possible if needed, but not ideal)

 The activity also includes an optional written extension activity.
 You could easily differentiate and build upon the written or spoken pieces as well!

 It does take a bit of time to cut the cards for this activity.
 I save my cards in a ziploc baggie (glamourous, I know) from year to year so that I don’t have to re-prepare the game cards the following year.
 The only piece that you’d need to prepare again would be the response sheet, which is just 1 page per student/pair.

 To get ready your first time, print enough copies of the game for half of your class.
 For example, a class of 28 would need 14 game sets.
 Each game set from my TPT is fairly large, though, so you *could* print fewer copies and split up the decks, as long as students remember to combine them correctly after the activity for storage.

 I print a response sheet for each student, so that I can collect them afterwards.
 You could have each pair work on one response sheet if desired, and ask them to initial their personal answers.
 This would be a fast way to save paper (and check their work quicker too!)